Stop It, I Hate That: Recognize The 11 Most Common Manipulation TechniquesHow to protect yourself from being manipulated

 - Trying to anchor good states.

-- The exaggerated imitation of verbal language, body language and statements.
+- The exaggerated imitation of verbal language, body language, and statements.

 I am Professor Dr. hc.
 Trickster.

-The authority and expert trick is based on combining a convincing appearance with credible-sounding arguments that are not always true.
-This works especially well if we ourselves have no authority in the relevant field.
+The authority and the expert trick is based on combining a convincing appearance with credible-sounding arguments that are not always true.
+This works especially well if we have no authority in the relevant field.

 Authority can also be borrowed.
 Some manipulators hide behind other supposed authorities.
-This often has the purpose to prevent open expressed doubts.
+This often has the purpose to prevent openly expressed doubts.
 A particularly striking example of this is the electric shock experiment by Stanley Milgram.
 In experiments, more than 60 percent of the authority-led participants were willing to administer surgeries to supposed participants who would have been deadly in reality.
 And that, although the supposed participants groaned after every impulse, screaming in pain and begging, the experiment may be ended.
 No mercy, the expert said …

 Knowledge is power?
 Yes!
 So in case of doubt, inform yourself!
 And that’s especially true when you encounter resistance.
 How real is the expert status if he refuses to prove the correctness of statements or if we want to inform ourselves?
 The alarm bells should ring!